Nash equilibria for non zero-sum ergodic stochastic differential games: Ergodic BSDEs with continuous coefficients and stochastic games

 \subsection{Games with two players of ergodic type}

-In order to establish the existence of a Nash equilibrium, the following two-step programme needs to be carried out: \begin{itemize} \item Assuming there exists a solution to the EBSDE with control pair $(u^*, v^*)$ as defined in Assumption \ref{Isaacs}, establish its optimality. \item Prove the existence of a unique solution to the EBSDE with continuous coefficients. \end{itemize}
+In order to establish the existence of a Nash equilibrium, the following two-step programme needs to be carried out: \begin{itemize} \item Assuming there exists a solution to the EBSDE corresponding to control pair $(u^*, v^*)$ as defined in Assumption \ref{Isaacs}, establish its optimality. \item Prove the existence of a unique solution to the EBSDE with continuous coefficients, guaranteeing this assumption holds. \end{itemize}

-In order to establish the existence of a solution to a one-dimensional ergodic BSDE, the following set of assumptions on the driver needs to be made:
+In order to establish the existence of a solution to a one-dimensional ergodic BSDE with driver $f$, the following set of assumptions on the driver needs to be made:

-\begin{assumption} The driver $f:\bR^N \times \bR^N \to \bR$ is a measurable map.
+\begin{assumption} The `driver' $f:\bR^N \times \bR^N \to \bR$ is a measurable map.
 Moreover, there exist constants $l,\kappa$ such that

 holds for all $x,z,\bar{z} \in \bR^N$. \end{assumption}

 We begin by stating certain crucial results from the theory of Ergodic BSDEs.
 The following theorem establishes existence and uniqueness of solutions.
 We omit the proof, as it can be easily constructed using the arguments in \cite{Hu}.